Contribute and be proud of defending Software Freedom from monopolist control! We are intervening in the Apple vs. EC case: Find out more.

 We are working towards a world where software does what software users want it to do.
 For this, software users must be able to participate in the development and distribution of the software.
 Software patents block this goal by adding legal and financial risks to software development and distribution and by giving the patent holders legal power to completely prohibit software developers from using the patented ideas.

-With the PDFreaders campaign we turn the spotlight on government organisations who advertise proprietary PDF readers, exposing how frequent such advertisements for non-free software are.
-With the help of activists across Europe, we contacted these organisations and explained to them how to improve their websites so that they respect our freedom.
+The PDFreaders initiative aims to shine a spotlight on government organisations that promote proprietary PDF readers.
+With the help of activists across Europe, we have contacted these organisations and told them how they can improve their websites to respect our freedom.
 On pdfreaders.org we present Free Software PDF readers for all major operating systems.

 • Microsoft vs. EU Antitrust CaseTerminado

 In 2001 the European Union started investigating Microsoft's dominant position in the market for desktop operating systems.
-The FSFE played two key roles in this case.
-First, we represented the interests of Free Software developers.
-Second, we are a public interest organisation who cannot be bought off.
-Thanks to the excellent work by all involved parties, the case has been won in all rulings up to the European Court of Justice in 2012.
+The FSFE represented the interests of Free Software developer as a public interest organisation who cannot be bought off.
+Thanks to the excellent work by all involved parties, the case was won in all rulings up to the European Court of Justice in 2012.

 • Unlock Education in the NetherlandsTerminado

-We want to enable all citizens to have free access to education and all other public institutions, both online and offline.
-We wish to achieve this by pushing for a mandatory use of Open Standards and guaranteed platform-independent access to all materials required in the public educational system.
-This allows students and parents to use Free Software, enabling them to tap into their potential for personal growth and development, without being made dependent of a company.
-This activity was specifically aimed at the Dutch education sector.
+This activity was specifically targeted at the Dutch education sector, with the aim of enabling citizens to have free access to education and public institutions, both online and offline.
+By promoting the mandatory use of Open Standards and platform-independent access to all materials, students and parents will be able fulfil their potential for personal growth and development without being dependent on a company.

 • Internet Governance Forum (IGF)Terminado